Uiedbook/cradova/README.md

 ## Examples

-Many aspects of Cradova are not reflected in the following example.
+Some aspects of Cradova are not reflected in the following example.
 More functionality will be entailed in future docs.

 ## A basic component in Cradova: